-Dr. Prathap Ramanujam - Chairman
+Dr. Prathap Ramanujam | Chairman (Non-Executive / Independent Director)

-Dr. Prathap Ramanujam, was previously Chairman of Panasian Power PLC and has extensive experience in the public sector.
+Dr. Prathap Ramanujam was the former Chairman of Panasian Power PLC and has extensive experience in the public sector.
 During the last 14 years in the Public Sector, he was the Permanent Secretary to several Ministries and was responsible for the establishment of the Secretariat for Infrastructure Development & Investments (SIDI), which was instrumental in initiating the first mini hydro project as a Public Private sector project as far back as 1993.
+Dr. Ramanujam has previously served on the Boards of several financial services institutions including the National Savings Bank, the State Mortgage and Investment Bank and Senkadagala Finance PLC. during his career.

-Dr. Ramanujam has previously served on the Boards of several financial services institutions including the National Savings Bank, the State Mortgage and Investment Bank and Senkadagala Finance PLC., during his career.
-He also served as a Director in Panasian Power PLC, Manelwela Hydro Power Pvt.
+He currently serves as director of Ceylon Grain Elevators PLC, Three Acre Farm PLC and Iconic Development Pvt.
+Ltd. He also served as a Director in Panasian Power PLC, Manelwela Hydro Power Pvt.
 Ltd, Panasian Investment Pvt.
 Ltd, Paddiyapallela Hydropower Pvt.
 Ltd, and associated companies.